 Select Course Query first, and then Select Merge Queries (as New)

 Merging Queries require joining criteria.
 Joining criteria is field(s) in each source query that should be matched with each other to build the resulting query.
 In this example, I want to Merge Course query with Append1, based on Title of the course.

 I’ll talk about types of join later.
 For now, continue the selection, and you will see these two queries match with each other based on the Course title, result query will be same as the first query (Course in this example), plus one additional column named as NewColumn with a table in each cell.
 This is a structured column which can be expanded into underlying tables. if you click on an empty area of the cell containing one of these tables, you will see the sub table underneath.

 Now click on Expand column icon, and expand the New Column to all underneath table structure

 The result will be a table including columns from both tables, and rows matching with each other.

 Columns in the left-hand side are coming from Course table, columns in the right-hand side are coming from Students table.
 Values in the rows only appear in matching criteria.
 First three rows are students of Math course, then two students for the English course, and because there is no student for Physics course you will see null values for students columns.

 There are 6 types of joins supported in Power BI as below, depends on the effect on the result set based on matching rows, each of these types works differently.

-Explaining what each join type will do is totally different post which I will write later.
-For now this picture explains it very well:
+Explaining what each join type will do is a totally different post which I wrote about it here.
+For now, this picture explains it very well:

-Download the Power BI file of demo from here:
+Download the Power BI file of the demo from here: